Criticism of Jesus: Ethical teachings in light of modern ethical standards

 Hector Avalos is perhaps the first openly atheist biblical scholar to write a systematic critique of the ethics of Jesus in his book, The Bad Jesus: The Ethics of New Testament Ethics.
 Koowon Kim, an associate professor in the Old Testament at Reformed Graduate University in South Korea remarks in his review of The Bad Jesus: "Whether or not one agrees with the author's conclusions, this book is the first systematic challenge to New Testament ethics by an atheist scholar firmly grounded in the Hebrew Bible and its ancient Near Eastern context and well-versed in New Testament and Early Christianity."

 In a review in Biblical Theology Bulletin, Sarah Rollens, a New Testament scholar at Rhodes College, remarks: "Hector Avalos aims not only to convince us that many portrayals of Jesus based on New Testament texts are morally or ethically problematic, but also to demonstrate how scholars have engaged in questionable distortions to minimize, explain away, or otherwise ignore any textual evidence that might not comport with modern ethical standards."

 Criticism of Jesus' life

 Historicity

-While most scholars agree that the baptism of Jesus and the crucifixion of Jesus really happened, they do not agree on the historical reliability of the Gospels, but believe many of the words and actions attributed to Jesus are interpolation.
+While most scholars agree that the baptism of Jesus and the crucifixion of Jesus really happened, they do not agree on the historical reliability of the Gospels.
 David Strauss said Jesus' miracles were myths.
 Johannes Weiss and William Wrede both said that Jesus' messianic secret was a Christian invention.
 Albert Kalthoff believed Jesus' claims to divinity and his humble beginnings were two different accounts.
 Arthur Drews said Jesus did not exist at all, but was simply a myth invented by a cult.